airbnb/chronon/docs/source/Flink.md

 ### The tiled Flink job

 The Flink job contains five main operators
-1. Source - Reads events of type `T` from a source, which is often a Kafka topic.
+1. Source - Reads events of type `T` from a source, generally a Kafka topic.
 The generic type `T` could be a POJO, Scala case class, [Thrift](https://thrift.apache.org/), [Proto](https://protobuf.dev/), etc.
-   - Note: currently, the Source and Job don't adhere to the mutation interface of chronon.
+   - Note: currently, the Source and Job do not adhere to the mutation interface of chronon.
 2. Spark expression evaluation - Evaluates the Spark SQL expression in the GroupBy and projects and filters the input data.
 This operator runs Spark inside the Flink app using CatalystUtil.
 3. Window/tiling - This is the main tiling operator.
 It uses a window to aggregate incoming events and keep track of the IRs.
-It outputs the pre-aggregates on every event so they are written out to the KV store and the fetcher has access to fresh values.
+It outputs the pre-aggregates on every event so they are written out to the KV store and the Fetcher has access to fresh values.
 4. Avro conversion - Finishes [Avro-converting](https://avro.apache.org/) the output of the window (the IRs) to a form that can be written out to the KV store (`PutRequest` object).
 5. KV store sink - Writes the `PutRequest` objects to the KV store using the `AsyncDataStream` API.